amida-tech/orange-api/docs/src/journal.md

             }

 ### Delete an Entry [DELETE]
 Remove a single journal entry.
-The current user will need write access to the patient's data.
+The current user will need write access to both the patient and all medications tagged in `medication_ids`.

 + Parameters
     + patientid (integer, required)